wkarney/minted-export/README.md

 ```

 Running the above will scrape all of the events and output the address book fields as csv and xlsx file into a new `data/` dir of the project.

+## Getting Started - Manual Approach
+If you have issues setting up the Python environment or running the `minted_api_request.py` script, there's another more manual method that you can implement as well.

 ### Need Assistance?
 Are you running into an issue and don't know what to do next?
 Write a comment in [the discussions page](https://github.com/wkarney/minted-export/discussions) and I'll help you get it sorted.